Research by: Amanda Carlson, Villanova University

 This was the first monument constructed by the Commonwealth of Pennsylvania at Valley Forge.
 The Pennsylvania Legislature appropriated $30,000 for the monument and established the Wayne Monument Commission to monitor the project.

-Anthony Wayne’s home.
-Waynesborough in Easttown Township, Chester County, is operated as a historic site by the Philadelphia Society for the Preservation of Landmarks.
-Wayne also is commemorated by a statue on the terrace of the Philadelphia Museum of Art.
+Anthony Wayne’s home, Waynesborough, in Easttown Township, Chester County, is operated as a historic site by the Philadelphia Society for the Preservation of Landmarks.
+Wayne is also commemorated by a statue on the terrace of the Philadelphia Museum of Art.
 This monument was erected in 1937 by the Pennsylvania Sons of the American Revolution as “a memorial of his valor” and “a tribute to his achievements in the War of Independence.”
-Like the Valley Forge monument it depicts Wayne on horseback, but the sculpture was done by John Gregory and the pedestal was designed by architect Paul P. Cret.
+Like the Valley Forge monument it depicts Wayne on horseback, but the sculpture was done by John Gregory and the pedestal was designed by architect Paul Philippe Cret.
 A gold medal awarded to Wayne by the Continental Congress in June 1779 brought $51,000 at auction in 1978.
-This a broke a record for the highest price paid for a commemorative medal.
+This broke a record for the highest amount of money paid for a commemorative medal.

 Dodd, John and Cherry.
 “Statue of General Wayne Monument.”
 Classified Structures Reports, Vol.VI, (Valley Forge National Historical Park, 1981).

 Neslon, Paul David.
 Anthony Wayne, Soldier of the Early Republic.
 Bloomington: Indiana University Press.
 1985.